AdobeDocs/workfront.en/help/quicksilver/manage-work/projects/manage-projects/edit-projects.md

    >[!TIP]
    >
    >When updating the Project Owner, Project Sponsor, and Resource Manager fields, notice the avatar, the user's Primary Role, or their email address to distinguish between users with identical names.
+   >
-Users must be associated with at least one job role to view it as you add them.
+   >Users must be associated with at least one job role to view it as you add them.
+   >
+   >You must have the View Contact Info setting enabled in your access level for Users to view users' emails.
+For information, see [Grant access to users](../../../administration-and-setup/add-users/configure-and-grant-access/grant-access-other-users.md).

 1. (Optional) Continue editing the following sections, depending on the information you want to modify.